kal-kyokya/alx-system_engineering-devops/0x15-api/README.md

 	->	All files should end with a new line
 	->	The first line of all files should be exactly:
 			#!/usr/bin/python3

-<h5>	->	Libraries imported in Python files must be organized in alphabetical order</h5>

 	->	A README.md file, at the root of the folder of the project, is mandatory ->	Code written should use:
 			pycodestyle (version 2.8.*)